 Senior Veterinarian – practice owner

-Dr Jana adopted Max a Deerhound cross from a rescue group, who has become the face of Dr Jana’s Pet Hub.
-Lion a rescue cat from AWAR, soon joined her family.
-You will find her at the clinic most Mondays and Tuesdays.
+Dr Jana adopted Max, a Deerhound cross, from a rescue group and he has become the face of Dr Jana’s Pet Hub.
+Lion, a rescue cat from AWAR, has also joined her family.

 Dr Sally Whitwell